Can you vibe-code an online marketplace?

 - Letting non-developers create code through prompting (ie. vibe coding)

-Nearly every developer uses AI today, at least as an assistant to ask questions about their codebase and brainstorm ideas.
-More and more, developers also take their AI use a step further, generating a part or even all of the code of their applications with AI.
-When all of the code is generated by AI, the role of the developer is to design the software architecture, review the code and make corrections if needed, and guide the AI in the right direction.
+Nearly every developer uses AI today, at least as an assistant for asking questions about their codebase and brainstorming ideas.
+More and more, developers also take their use of AI a step further, generating part or even all of their applications' code with AI.
+When all the code is generated by AI, the developer's role is to design the software architecture, review the code and make corrections as needed, and guide the AI in the right direction.

 Second, there's the approach this article is about: vibe coding.
 While experienced software developers might use vibe coding too in some of their projects, what makes it particularly interesting is that it's also available to people who don't know how to write code.
 This means vibe coding could radically democratize software development.